monsoonmaelstrom/book2/book2.md

 “But to answer your question, since that night you all got back to Branton.”

-“Damn,” I say, whistling.
+“Damn.”
+I let out a low whistle.
 “That’s a long time to not be back together.”

 She shrugs.

 The room isn’t looking quite as full since we’ve been sitting against the wall not doing anything interesting.
-And by we, I mean me.
+And by ‘we,’ I mean me.
 I don’t think anyone is here because of Amelia.

 “Shall we?”
-I ask nodding toward the mat.
+I question, nodding toward the mat.

 “Yeah,” she agrees.